kicaj29/aws/readme-core-services.md

 * offers the ability to fully encrypt contents
 * provides isolation with a VPC
 * enables querying of exabytes of data in Amazone S3 using Redshift Spectrum
+* can be reserved to get greater discount
 ## Amazon Elasticache
 * fully managed (SaaS) in-memory data stores
 * supports both Memcached and Redis